Last Judgment: In Zoroastrianism

+In Yarsanism

+In Yarsanism is a belief that people reincarnate until the Day of Resurrection when the last reincarnation occurs and pious people will be separated from sinful.
+God will forgive sins of pious souls and they will be rewarded with two paradises to which they will be sent according to what they look for.
+If they look for worldly pleasures, they will be sent to a mortal paradise, where they will perish one day.
+If they look for the mystical joy, then they will be sent to the immortal paradise, where they will live in the presence of God.
+Sinners will go to hell.

 Crack of doom

 In English, crack of doom is an old term used for the Day of Judgment, referring in particular to the blast of trumpets signalling the end of the world in Chapter 8 of the Book of Revelation.
 A "crack" had the sense of any loud noise, preserved in the phrase "crack of thunder", and "doom" was a term for the Last Judgment, as Eschatology still is.

 The phrase is famously used by William Shakespeare in Macbeth, where on the heath the Three Witches show Macbeth the line of kings that will issue from Banquo: